-Adoption & Amendment History/
+Adoption & Amendment History

 The Solid Waste Management Plan was adopted by the Thomas Jefferson Planning District Commission (TJPDC) on June 29, 2004.
 Further planning work was required beyond 2004 because the planning unit did not achieve the required 25% recycling rate.
 The plan was considered final by the DEQ in 2006 when the planning unit reached the required recycling rate.
-The required five-year update of the plan was adopted by the TJPDC on October 6, 2011 with a subsequent update and adoption by the TJPDC on October 6, 2011 with a subsequent update and adoption by the TJPDC on October 6, 2011 update was adopted by the TJPDC on October 7, 2021.
-Amendments include:

-- A major amendment for a Dominion Energy permit to construct a captive industrial landfill in Fluvanna County.
+The required five-year update of the plan was adopted by the TJPDC on October 6, 2011 with a subsequent update and adoption by the TJPDC on October 6, 2016.
+The 2021 update was adopted by the TJPDC on October 7, 2021.
+Amendments had to be made due to Dominion Energy needing to apply for a permit to construct a captive industrial landfill in Fluvanna County.
 On March 3, 2022, a public comment period was held during the Thomas Jefferson Planning District Commission's meeting.
-The TJPD Commission passed the resolution and adopted the plan on March 3, 2022. - A minor amendment for a change of ownership for a GFL of Virginia Transfer Station and an increase in operating capacity.
-The amendment was shared with DEQ and therefore formalized in November of 2024.
+The TJPD Commission passed the resolution and adopted the plan on March 3, 2022.